Memorable Manitobans: Michael Ewanchuk (1908-2004)

 Through the years he contributed articles to the Ukrainian Voice and American Svoboda.
 Then he began concentrating on an area in which he had personal life experience.
 He conducted historical research in various archives in Manitoba, in the national archives in Ottawa, the United States Archives in Washington, DC, and the Hawaiian Archives in Hilo and Honolulu.
 He was awarded a certificate, Hramota and a medal of recognition by the Ukrainian Canadian Congress, and received a certificate of recognition from the Ukrainian Free Academy of Sciences in June 2000.
 For his many books he has received the Margaret McWilliams Award from the Manitoba Historical Society.
 For his contribution to education he was awarded a Doctor of Laws degree from the University of Winnipeg and a Doctor of Canon Law degree from St. John’s College of the University of Manitoba, and a Queen Elizabeth II Golden Jubilee Medal (2002).

-In his historical work he was encouraged and assisted by his wife, Muriel.
+In his historical work he was encouraged and assisted by his wife.
 He called her his primary editor and proofreader.
 The couple celebrated their fiftieth wedding anniversary in 1991.
 In 1992 she encouraged him to visit his ancestral village in Ukraine.
-Even though she had been ill at home with diabetes since 1980, and her condition was worsening, he took care of her at their home until her death on 21 February 1997.
+Even though she had been ill at home with diabetes since 1980, and her condition was worsening, he took care of her at their home until her death.
 Encouraged by her memory, he reproduced 16 books with two volumes still in preparation at the time of his death.

 His articles for the Manitoba Historical Society: